MarlonJMejia/creative_labs/302-lxd/step3/text.md

 Just remember that every action you make to configure a container _can_ have negative effects somewhere else.

-Rather than run through all of the options for configuration, use the tab auto-complete to see the options available:

-Detailed Documentation for configuration optinos:
+Detailed Documentation for configuration options:

 https://documentation.ubuntu.com/lxd/en/latest/reference/instance_options/